 Premiered by Francesca Anderegg, Karen VanAcker and Lindsie Katz at Sundin Music Hall in St. Paul, MN.
 April, 2014.

 Other performances at the Interlochen Arts Camp in the summer of 2014.

-I wrote Violin 3.0 for my wife to perform with two of her advanced students at St. Olaf College.
-What began as a sort of pedagogical piece quickly turned into more serious business.
-I grew up playing violin, and I got to be a pretty good player.
-The opportunity to write for 3 violins seemed intriguing and fun.
-Plus, I had written a piece for 20 flutes the previous year and had really enjoyed the process.
-Writing for many of the same instruments can fool the ear into believing that there is only one giant instrument, and that is exactly the image I wanted to convey in this piece.
+I wrote Violin 3.0 in the spring of 2014 for my wife Francesca Anderegg to perform with two of her advanced students.
+What began as a pedagogical piece quickly turned into a more serious one.
+The background of the piece involves many elements: first, my affinity for the violin, as a former player and serious student of the instrument.
+Second, I was interested in the idea of writing for many violinists at the same time: this texture can fool the ear into believing that there is only one giant instrument, and that is exactly the image I wanted to convey.

-The three violins play much of the same material, but are weaving in and out of each other's ways.
-The effect can be dizzying and fascinating.
-The way in which the lines interact with each other somehow reminded me of computer circuitry.
+The three violins play much of the same material in the same register, but are weaving in and out of each other's ways.
+The effect is dizzying and fascinating.
+The way in which the lines interact with each other reminded me of computer circuitry.
 I wondered, what would the violin sound like if it had been invented in the computer era?
-And what would one mega version of that violin sound like?
+And what would a mega-version of that violin sound like?
 This piece is my attempt to answer that question.